leondominovic/weather_api/README.md

 # Weather API

 This is the RESTful API which can be used like the microservice for the web app.
-I created this project when I get one technical task from one company.
+I created first version of this project when I get one technical task from one company.
-The API is used for fetching weather podcasts via the Open Weather API for races which are being held during weekend, between 9am and 6pm, in the B&H. When one race was added, this API automatically fetch weather forecasts for that race.
+The API is used for fetching weather podcasts via the Open Weather API for races which are being held anytime, anywhere.
 Service automatically update forecasts for the races and automatically delete forecasts for races which are ended.

 ## API endpoints